mtulio/provider-certification-tool/docs/user-installation-checklist.md

 #### etcd

 - [ ] I have checked the etcd logs while running the certification tool

-> TODO: provide an example of how to check it. (link to the "Installation Review" document)

 - [ ] I ran the etcd performance tool to measure the performance of the disk used by the mount point used by etcd(`/var/lib/etcd`) and it reported below than 10 ms (milliseconds).

 *See more at [User Installation Review > Components > etcd](./user-installation-review.md#components-etcd)*

 #### image-registry

+- [ ] The persistent storage has been set to the Image Registry
-- Persistent storage used on the internal image registry:
+- Describe the name of the persistent storage used on the internal image registry:

 - [ ] I can push the image to the registry
 - [ ] I can pull images from the registry